 The Unite Catholic Appeal – United in the Eucharist Archdiocesan Campaign is underway.
 The UCA supports a number of cross-parish and cross-deanery ministry needs for the whole archdiocese.
 This includes seminarian support, Catholic Charities (see QR code at right), and Catholic education and formation.
 The initial pledge weekend was back on November 12-13, 2022.
 Since then, 72 households from Holy Family have submitted pledges.
 Thank you for your response and fidelity.
 This number is substantially down from the 184 pledges returned last year.
 If you’ve not yet returned a pledge card, I would encourage you to do so.
 I recognize there are lots of requests and none of us can respond to all of them.
 Even if at this time, you cannot or choose not to make a financial contribution or pledge to the UCA, please return your pledge card, as that helps the parish participation rate.
 I’ve already returned my card, and I invite you to do the same.

-Holy Family, rooted in the Life of Christ, Pray for us.
+Holy Family, obliged to live in a stable, Pray for us.

 ~ Fr Jeremy M. Gries